-2022 Gujarat elections: Voting for 89 seats in first phase begins
+2022 Gujarat elections: Voter turnout of 59.24% recorded in first phase

 The second phase will take place on on December 5, while the results will be declared on December 8.

-Voting for the first phase of Gujarat Assembly elections began at 8 am on Thursday in 89 seats, and will continue till 5 pm, reported ANI.
+The Election Commission said that the turnout figure was provisional as it did not include postal ballots, and data from some polling stations had not been received.

+The Tapi district registered the highest turnout at 72.32%, while the district of Bhavnagar recorded the lowest figure of 51.34%.

 The elections are being held in two phases.
-Voting for the second phase will take place on on December 5.
+Voting for the second phase will take place on December 5.
 The results will be declared on December 8 along with the Himachal Pradesh Assembly elections.

 In the first phase, 788 candidates, including 70 women, are contesting the polls on 89 of 182 seats of the state Assembly.